 |Figure 5.
 ISTD Operational Concept

-red arrows indicate step 3; upward-facing blue arrows show step 4.
+horizontal red arrows indicate step 3; upward-facing and horizontal blue arrows show step 4.

 The ISTD/laboratory Drill Rig zone is used to test and improve the erosion device before field deployment, and is used to develop the next generation of in situ soil erosion resistance testing devices.
 The next generation will utilize robotics to improve future scour depth limit state equations for the new scour design vision.